Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

-Follow these steps to start creating Streamlit-in-Snowflake (SiS) application in Snowsight.
+Follow these steps to start creating Streamlit application in Snowsight.

 **Step 1.** Click on **Streamlit Apps** on the left navigation menu